-Counseling Program
+Counseling Program (Policy 3610)

-School counseling programs are provided by the school district with the ultimate aim of improving student performance by implementing strategies and activities that support and maximize learning; helping students to grow in their personal and social development; and providing a foundation for acquiring the skills that enable students to make a successful transition from school to the world of work.
-The principal of each school is directed to develop a counseling program that meets the objectives of the State Board of Education's comprehensive school counseling program curriculum and the needs of the student population at that school.
+School counseling programs are provided by the school district with the ultimate aim of improving student performance by implementing strategies and activities that support and maximize learning; helping students to grow in their personal and social development; and providing a foundation for acquiring the skills that enable students graduate career and college ready and prepared to be lifelong learners.
+The principal of each school is directed to develop a counseling program that is data-driven and meets the objectives of the State Board of Education's comprehensive school counseling program curriculum and the academic, career, and social/developmental needs of the student population at that school.
+The program will include individual and group counseling, classroom presentations, academic advising, career development services, consultation, parent education, and other responsive services.
+Parents/guardians have the right to opt their children out of participation in certain group, academic, or career guidance or personal or social counseling services by contacting the school principal.